-For one of the smaller pieces of your inbound candidate pie, referrals end up making up for it when it comes to the entire makeup of your company.
+On average, 7% of candidates in the pipeline are referred, but they make up over 30% of total hires.
+It's one of the smaller pieces of your inbound candidate funnel that pays outsized returns on your investment.
 When taking a step back and looking at what sources of hires are the highest converting, expect to see employee referrals among the top three.

-An agency placed hire can set you back almost $20k in most cases.
-When you have an employee referral program you get to control the reward bonus.
+Employee referral programs can save upwards of $3,000 in cost per hire.
+An agency placed hire can set you back almost $20,000 in most cases.
+With an employee referral program you get to control the reward payments.
 That $20k per hire can quickly shrink to $4k and you get the added benefit of rewarding your own team.
 This makes everyone, even those not in recruiting, thankful for employee referrals.

 Thank you for reading.
 Check out our SlideShare below for more exciting employee referral program statistics.